FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ### Getting started

-Getting hands-on with a plugin is just as easy visiting our [GitHub template]() and _using one in your own codespace_.
+Getting hands-on with a plugin is as easy as visiting our [GitHub template](https://github.com/FAIRmat-NFDI/nomad-plugin-template) and click the "Use this template" button.
-The template will appear almost empty at the start, but following the instructions `README.md`  and during the `cruft` setup will allow you to tune the project to your needs.
+The template will appear bare-bones at the start.
+Following the instructions in the `README.md`  and the `cruft` setup will allow you to tune the project to your needs.
-Just a couple of notes on the latter:
+Just a couple of notes on the `cruft` setup:

 - NOMAD uses the Apache 2.0 license.
-Unless your organization prohibits this, please select the same license for maximal legal compatibility.
+Please select the same license for maximal legal compatibility.
 - Parsers require both a `parsers` and a `schema_packages` folder.
 The reason for the second folder will soon become apparent.
-- We use generically named files like `parsers/myparser.py` as blueprints by copying them to new, more clearly named files.
-Each file format, its own Python file.
+- Each file parser gets its own `.py` file under `parsers`. `myparser.py` just acts as a blueprint, but should not be edited or exposed directly.

 ### Managing Entry Points

-The plugin setup actually follows a more common Python standard from the `importlib.metadata`, namely [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html).
+The plugin setup follows a more common Python standard of [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) provided by `importlib.metadata`.
-It enables `pip` installing select functionalities from a module, instead of the whole.
+It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.
 Entry points also provide the module developer how these functionalities ought to be exposed to the environment, e.g. their name and own configuration.

-Conceptually, there are five key players that you should keep track off:
+Conceptually, there are five key players to keep track off:

 - the **target functionality** is the entity that we want to _expose_ to the NOMAD base installation.
 In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
 It may use `configurations` parameters passed along via the nomad settings.
 - the **entry point** (instance of `EntryPoint`) is responsible for _registering_ the target functionality.
 It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
 It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).